το άνευ κλίσι Ελληνικό: Verbs - Part 2

 Top

 We shall consider aspect in the next section below.
 Suffice it to say that Greek inherited three aspects from its parent Proto-Indo-European language: the imperfective, perfective and perfect.
-These were shown by different verbal stems.
+These were shown by different verbal stems: 'present', 'aorist' and perfect respectively..
 The Greeks developed a predictive aspect verb stem also (the so-called 'future tenses' of the grammar books) and even, in the passive only, a less commonly used predictive perfect (a so-called 'future-perfect').
-The six principle parts which give the six verbal stems, from which all other verbal forms are derived, correspond to aspect and voice thus (we use βάλλω "throw" as an example):
+An example of the six principle parts which give the six verbal stems, from which all other verbal forms are derived, is given below:

 1. 'present stem' (βάλλ-ω) denotes the imperfective aspect for all voices.